dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 ## What's different in this fork?

+This fork has been tweaked to fit in with out workflow at [Chrometoaster](http://www.chrometoaster.com).

-* Some minor bug fixes which allow Subversion to be used for version control (rather than Git)
+* Some minor bug fixes which allow Subversion to be used for version control, rather than Git
-* Bundled OS X app for regenerating styleguide without using the command line
+* Bundled OS X app for regenerating styleguides without using the command line
 * Bundled OS X app uses XML configuration files to allow easy switching between projects
 * Boilerplate for integration into PHP-based CMSes (Content Management Systems)
 * Front-end maximises the available screen real estate